The general rule in California is that a spouse ceases to be responsible for any debts incurred by the other spouse once they have separated.

 a judgment creditor of your spouse can garnish your joint accounts, and. if you have your own separate bank account and a judgment is taken against your spouse, that creditor can also garnish your separate account to pay for your spouse’s debt.

-How do you protect yourself in a divorce financially?
+How do I protect myself financially in a separation?

 - Legally establish the separation/divorce.

 - Get a copy of your credit report and monitor activity.